nellyolofsson/L3/README.md

 - View electricity prices for today, including average, minimum, maximum, median, and standard deviation calculations.
 - Analyze electricity prices for the last 30 days.
 - Enjoy color-coded visualization of prices in the last 30 days based on their value, making it easy to spot high and low prices.
-- Be aware that a style issue in the table within the price today view is on my radar for fixing.

 ## Future Plans

 I have exciting plans for the future of this project:

 - Implement a feature that enables you to compare electricity prices across different regions in Sweden.
-- Address the style issue in the table within the price view for a smoother user experience.
 - Enhance data visualization by introducing color-coding in the graphs.
 Prices will be represented in different colors to signify whether they are high or low, similar to the feature already present in the last 30 days view.
 - Expand the application's utility by providing practical use case examples.
 You'll soon be able to see the cost of running common appliances, such as taking a shower, charging a phone, or cooking a meal, giving you real-world insights into how electricity prices affect your daily life.